 5) 46% of illegal calls rely on VoIP technology

 That's right, the rise of VoIP had one big negative impact: Scammers and phishers realized how useful it was right alongside honest businesses.
 According to MyBroadband, right around 46 percent of all illegally made phone calls use VoIP technologies.
 The numbers of VoIP scams are unlikely to drop anytime soon.

-The average savings a businesses should expect from adapting a VoIP system can range a lot, depending on factors including the business size and what system they were using before.
-Ballpark estimates put the saving at between 30% and 50%.
+The average savings businesses should expect after adopting a VoIP system can range a lot, depending on factors including the business size and what system they were using before.
+Ballpark estimates put the savings at between 30% and 50%.

 VoIP is already cheap, but it'll get cheaper in the future, thanks to new advancements and consolidation.
 According to estimates from Gartner, prices for cloud telephony (VoIP, in other words) can be expected to decline by between 3% and 5% annually.